 Leaders of the programme design the exams to be both fair and reliable.
 The Chairman of the European Baccalaureate oversees the exams.
 The Chairman switches each year to ensure fairness.
 Each year, he or she must guarantee high level and quality of reviews.

 The average overall mark across the schools has risen only very slightly over time, and the average over the last ten years is very close to 76% with a modest increase in the percentage of students obtaining marks of 80%+.
-It is extremely difficult to score 90% or more.
-This reflects the demanding nature of the examination process and the fact that students need to perform very well across a very broad range of subjects and be fully bilingual in two languages.
+It is challenging to score 90% or more.
+This reflects the demanding nature of the examination process and the fact that students need to perform very well across an extensive range of subjects and be fully bilingual in two languages.

 People consider this diploma to be a high honour.
 Because, as mentioned before, students have to prove knowledge and a good work ethic.
 The combination makes them excellent candidates for all prospects.

 When students complete the European Baccalaureate, they receive their diploma.
 It can act as an entry qualification for higher education.
 That is true throughout the EU and in some other countries because students go on to many different top schools.